Taming the Urariquera

 They were feeding, alright.
 Wildly.
 All three of us hooked up immediately.
 Within minutes we were going as wild as the payara, shouting, laughing, cursing as we lost fish, whooping as we hooked up again and then scrambling around the boat, passing rods over and under and finally hurrying to release the ones we caught.
 It lasted about 30 minutes.
 As suddenly as it began, it was over.
 We had released eleven fish and probably lost twice as many as that.

 They have a real bad attitude, too.
 Like a mischievous little boy that just can't seem to stay out of trouble, payara seem to be unable to pass up the opportunity to absolutely crush a bait.
 They don't bite, they don't strike, they simply utterly demolish plugs and flies with reckless abandon.
 If they are present and they can see the bait, they will attack.
-If you can see them, you can almost always catch them.
+If you can see them, you can usually catch them.
 Unlike many popular gamefish, payara never seem to take a standoffish attitude.
 Put a bait in front of a payara, the payara will take the challenge.
 I've dangled juicy fat minnows in front of uncaring bass and I've watched trout turn their backs on my finest offerings.
 I've been ignored by some of the most famous gamefish in the world, but payara never make me feel rejected.

 The crushing initial impact of a payara's attack is often followed by a momentary lull.
 Perhaps, they try to turn the bait, perhaps they're mouthing it.
 With the line tight, this is the moment to set the hook, and hard.
 Their bony, toothy jaws have an uncanny ability to deflect fishhooks.
 The unexpected impact of a hookset changes their equation.
 Suddenly, the payara mindset goes from hunting to escaping.
 Now the powerful musculature turns against the pressure of the rod and the payara runs.
 A big fish can peel off 50 yards of line in what feels like an eyeblink.
 Still hooked, he'll take to the air.
 One, two, sometimes three headshaking leaps, they are spectacular aerialists.
 Never quitting, they probe the current in search of their opponent's weakness.
 Give them slack, they're gone.
 Let them get into a fast current, they'll turn their broad bodies into the flow and head for the distant ocean.